Littletreasure/be-nc-news/README.md

 module.exports = { ...baseConfig, ...customConfigs[ENV] };
 ```

 Note how critically we check the current NODE_ENV in order to export either the development or the test object.
-This ensures that is say process.env.NODE_ENV is “test” then we will be pointing to our test database.
+This ensures that if it says process.env.NODE_ENV is “test” then we will be pointing to our test database.

 Any migration files we create will be written into ./db/migrations directory inside our project.

-# Endpoints

-To see all the available endpoints go to /api for a json file showing all endpoints and queries.